 Step 1: Determine the type of interview you are preparing for.

-There are three common types of interviews you might encounter in the hiring process for a Salesforce Admin role:
+There are three common types of Salesforce Administrator interviews you might encounter in the hiring process:

 - Behavioral interview: A behavioral interview asks candidates to draw on their past experiences to demonstrate desired behaviors, knowledge, skills, and abilities for a future role.
 You may also be asked to explain how they would handle a hypothetical business situation.